opensciencegrid/osg-configure/README.md

 These sections describe the size and scale of GlideinWMS pilots that your site is willing to accept.
 This file contains multiple sections of the form `[Pilot <PILOT_TYPE>]`, where `<PILOT_TYPE>` is a free-form name of a type of pilot.
-The name must be globally unique; we recommend including the resource name of your CE in the PILOT_TYPE.
-For example, if your CE is registered in topology as `UW-ITB-CE1` and you are describing a type of pilot with 4 cores, then use `UW-ITB-CE1_4CORE`.
+The name should only have lower-case letters, numbers, and `-` or `_` characters.
+In addition, it must be unique within your cluster.
+We recommend a name that describes the capabilities of the pilots you accept.
+Good names are `singularity_8core`, `gpu`, `bigmem`, `main`.

 The following attributes are required:
 | Option                   | Values Accepted             | Explanation                                                                                                                        |